Home » Frequently Asked Questions About Brain and Spinal Injuries

 Strokes are one of the most common causes of locked-in syndrome.
 These strokes affect the brain stem.
 Doctors often call them pontine strokes because they specifically affect an area of...

-More: What Is Locked-In Stroke? »
+More: What Is a Locked-In Stroke and How Does It Affect Patients? »

 Because it causes near-global paralysis, takes away the ability to speak, and prevents a person from providing self-care, locked-in syndrome affects almost every aspect of a person’s life.
 Most people...